nik9327/Sleeping-Teaching-Assistant/Solution.md

   1.To lock and unlock variable ChairsCount to increment and decrement its value.

-## Some more description about the soluten and problem understaning
+## Some more description about the solution and problem understanding

 Using Pthreads, n students are created.
 Each student, as well as the TA, run as a separate thread.
 Student threads alternate between programming for a period of time and seeking help from the TA.
 If the TA is available, they obtain help.
 Otherwise, they either sit in a chair in the hallway, or if no chairs are available, resume programming and seek help at a later time.
 If a student arrives and notices that the TA is sleeping, the student notifies the TA using a semaphore.
 When the TA finishes helping a student, the TA checks to see if there are students waiting for help in the hallway.
 If so, the TA helps each of these students in turn.
 If no students are present, the TA returns to napping.